Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays: tRVB states on the square lattice

-The leading eigenvector of the transfer operator on a cylinder represents the diagonal reduced density operator $\rho$ of the infinite half-cylinder, from which we can as well obtain the entanglement entropy $S = -\tr(\rho \ln \rho)$ of this bipartition.
+The leading eigenvector of the transfer operator on a cylinder encodes the reduced density operator $\rho$ of the infinite half-cylinder~\footnote{ The tensor network representation in \cref{eq:tensor_square} is interpreted as the double layer tensor of the tRVB PEPS on the square lattice, where bra and ket are fused in the same virtual leg, and physical indices are summed over.
+One can easily obtain a PEPS by introducing physical qubits $\{ \ket{0} , \ket{1} \}$ on the links, where $\ket{0}$ ($\ket{1}$) stands for the absence (presence) of a trimer on the link.
+Standard tensor network techniques can then be applied (see e.g.~\cite{rdm}) to construct the reduced density operator from the PEPS cylinder transfer matrix. }, from which we can as well obtain the entanglement entropy $S = -\tr(\rho \ln \rho)$ of this bipartition.
 The scaling with the circumference length $L$ of the entanglement entropy obeys

 where $\gamma$ is a well-known topological correction~\cite{kitaev2006,levin2006}. $\gamma \simeq \ln 3$ implies that the state is in a gapped $\mathbb{Z}_3$ topological phase.
 In \cref{fig:square:tee} we plot the topological entanglement entropy obtained from the subtraction $\gamma = S_L - 2 S_{L/2}$, as a function of $\theta$.
 While $\gamma$ appears to approach a finite value compatible with $\ln 3$ for $\theta \ne \pi/2$, a bump occurs in the proximity of this point.
-In fact, in the presence of continuous local symmetries such as $\mathrm{U}(1) \times \mathrm{U}(1)$ the topological correction is expected to scale logarithmically with $L$~\cite{dreyer2018}.
+The peak position drifts towards $\theta = \pi/2$ as $L$ increases due to finite size effects and we expect it to turn into a singularity at $\theta = \pi/2$ in the thermodynamic limit.
+In fact, in the presence of continuous local symmetries such as $\mathrm{U}(1) \times \mathrm{U}(1)$ the topological correction is expected to scale logarithmically with $L$~\cite{dreyer2018,entropy_note}.